badheuristic/maze_env/report.md

 Q-Learning performs well on simple maps but degrades under dense pit configurations due to its off-policy recklessness.
 SARSA offers a stable, cautious baseline.
 Expected SARSA provides the lowest variance on simple maps but fails to converge reliably on Task 3 because its averaged TD target slows the rate at which Q-values separate near critical narrow passages.

 Compared to classical search (A*, UCS), RL requires substantially more computation and finds suboptimal paths (33–63% longer than optimal).
-However, RL operates without a world model and produces a complete policy over all states — properties essential in real-world environments where a precomputed map is unavailable or the environment is non-stationary.
+However, RL operates without a world model and produces a complete policy over all states, properties essential in real-world environments where a precomputed map is unavailable or the environment is non-stationary.